Goldman-Turaev formality from the Kontsevich integral: Preliminaries: Homomorphic expansions and the Goldman-Turaev Lie bialgebra

 There is an isomorphism $\gr|\Cp| \cong |\As|,$ where $\glosm{absFA}{|\As|}$ denotes the linear quotient $|\As|=\As/[\As,\As]$, and the exponential expansion descends to a homomorphic expansion for $|\Cp|$.
 The vector space $|\As|$ is spanned by cyclic words in letters $x_1, \cdots, x_p$, that is, words modulo cyclic permutations of the letters.

 Therefore, $|\As|$ carries the structure of a Lie bialgebra under $\gr[\cdot,\cdot]_G$ and $\gr \delta$ \cite[Section 3]{AKKN_highergenus}.
+This is also known as the {\em necklace} Lie bialgebra; the cobracket was originally found by \cite{Schedler}; the fact that the two coincide was observed by Massuyeau \cite[Sections 5.4 and 7]{Mas}.

 Note that the Goldman bracket and the Turaev co-bracket are not strictly filtered maps, as they both shift filtered degree down by one\footnote{In \cite[Sections 3.3, 3.4]{AKKN_highergenus} the down-shifts are by up to two filtered degrees, as the generating curves around genera and those around boundary components carry different weights.
 In our genus zero setting this translates to a degree shift of $-1$.}.
 For example, if $x\in |\calI^r|$ and $y\in |\calI^s|$, then $[x,y]_G \in |\calI^{r+s-1}|$.
 Correspondingly, the associated graded operations are maps of degree $-1$.

 Figure~\ref{fig:grbracket} shows a schematic calculation of the graded Goldman bracket, with cyclic words represented diagrammatically as letters along a circle.
-The graded Goldman bracket sums over matching pairs of letters in $z$ and $w$, joins the circles at the matching letter, and takes the difference of the two ways of including only one copy of the letter in the new cyclic word.
+The graded Goldman bracket sums over matching pairs of letters in the two words $z$ and $w$ which the bracket is being applied to, joins the circles at the matching letter, and takes the difference of the two ways of including only one copy of the letter in the new cyclic word.
 Stated algebraically, this is summarised as follows:

 \begin{prop}\cite[Section 3.3]{AKKN_highergenus} Let $z = |z_1\cdots z_l|$ and $w = |w_1\cdots w_m|$ be two cyclic words in $|\As|$.
 The graded Goldman bracket is given by:

 where $\delta_{z_j,w_k}$ is the Kronecker delta. \end{prop}